 The maximum number of participants in a team is 4 people.

 The competition runs from October 16, 2018 through February 15th, 2019.
 You can conduct your project whenever you want during this period.

 It is desirable that you regularly update your project log to show your progress.

 See the Terms and Conditions.
 Please note that the Terms and Conditions are subject to minimal changes before the competition starts.

 Make sure to record your progress in your project log.
 No other action is required.
 When the competition is over, all project logs will be frozen and then evaluated.

-A Student-only Prize will also be awarded to the best-ranking Student Finalist: one Printrbot Portable 3D Printer.
-Entrants must provide a student ID when registering to qualify for this prize, as defined in the competition Terms and Conditions.
+A Student-only Prize will also be awarded to the best-ranking Student Finalist: one Analog Discovery 2 Pro Bundle.
+Entrants must provide a student ID when registering to qualify for this prize, which will be defined in the competition Terms and Conditions.

 In brief, the projects will be judged based on the project log, according to four criteria: dependable, open, collaborative and inventive.
 The complete process is defined in the Terms and Conditions.

 We will contact the winners of this competition directly via email.
 The prize will be sent to the project leader; it is up to the team to decide how to allocate it to the team members.
 We expect to distribute all prizes within 45 days of the end of the competition.

 The goal is to design and implement an embedded software project where Ada and/or SPARK are the principal language technologies.
 Any environment meeting these conditions is acceptable.
 Judges will refer to this definition of embedded software.